Afudu/P4_OpenClassroom/README.md

 # Abstract
-This project consists of creating a standalone tournament management application for a local chess club, Castle Chess, that allows to run the entire tournament events offline, using the Swiss tournament system for match pairings, and produce reports.
+This project consists of creating a standalone tournament management application for a local chess club, Castle Chess, that allows the tournament managers to run the entire tournament events offline, using the Swiss tournament system for match pairings.

-It allows tournament managers to:
+The following features are included in the application:

     - Add and save players.